johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

 2. Add two different sections on the home page and the 6 sections mentioned above.
 Tips: This is the place to shine.
 Add something different and unique to make your website looks different than others.
 And Make them relevant to your website.
 And make these two sections meaningful.

 3. The business summary will show some summary of your business.
 There could be 3/4 summary on this summary section.
 For example, we served 100+ customers, 120M+ Annual revenue, 33K+ Reviews, 50+ tools, etc. Make sure you use some relevant icons here.
 You can use Hero Icons, React Icons, Font Awesome, Bootstrap Icons, Daisy UI or any icons that you like.
-To see an example, you will find an image in the images folder of this repository.
+To see an example, you will find an image in the images folder of this repository.👍

 4. The `purchase' page will be a private/protected route.
 Please make sure that the private route redirects to the login page if the user is not logged in.
 After login, the user will be redirected to the page he/she wanted to go to.
 Also, after reloading the page of a private/protected route, the user is not redirected to the login page.
 The purchase page should display detailed information about the item the user has clicked somewhere at the top.
 It will also display the user's name and email address from the login system.
 The user will have a field to provide an address, phone number, and other necessary information (if applicable) to place the order or complete the purchase.👍